 The horsefly can cause serious trouble for farmers.
 They are large and are active during the day.
 The female horsefly drinks blood from livestock and the bite can very often carry blood-borne diseases that not only can make a domestic animal fall ill, but also infect others.

-Spiders can be extremely dangerous if your live around the equator.
+Spiders can be extremely dangerous if you are living around the equator.
 The most poisonous examples, which reside in Australia and South America, are known to be able to kill a human being with a single bite.